-(CNN) -- Here's an in-depth look at the life of world renowned primatologist and conservationist Jane Goodall.
+(CNN) -- Here's a look at the life of world renowned primatologist and conservationist Jane Goodall.

 Personal: Birth date: April 3, 1934